 School Council

 On this page we will be keeping you up to date with the school council projects.
-Our school council members are made up of children from years 3 – 6 who will be supported by Miss Holmes.
+Our school council members are made up of 16 children, from years 2 – 6 who will be supported by Miss Handley and Miss Stead.

 Meet the Team